Considering people in a positive way is a form of honoring them.

 True Narratives

-Consideration is more than mere civility but the latter is also a salient topic in the United States today.
+Consideration is more than mere civility but the subjects are closely related.

 - Anna Post and Emily Post, Mr. Manners: Lessons from Obama on Civility (Andrews McMeel Publishing, 2010).